hoomanesteki/iris-ml-predictor/README.md

 All analysis code is licensed under the **MIT License** (see `LICENSE` file).
 The report and documentation follow the usage guidelines of the UBC MDS program.

+### Project Acknowledgment

+This project is a demonstration for educational purposes, and the structure and workflow was adapted from the “Breast Cancer Predictor” project by Tiffany Timbers, Melissa Lee, Joel Ostblom & Weilin Han.